-Appendix B 4 Annual Salary Statement - Unqualified Teacher
+Appendix B4 Annual Salary Statement - Unqualified Teacher

 Name

 School

 Effective Date

-Salary Point as at 31/0 B/19 UQT
+Salary Point as at 31/08/21 UQT

-Number of Performance e Points Awarded from 01/09/19 (if any) UQT
+Number of Performance Po oints Awarded from 01/09/21 (if any) UQT

-New Salary Point from 01/09/19 UQT
+New Salary Point from 01/0 9/21 UQT

-Annual Salary value or n range from 01/09/19 £
+Annual Salary value on ran ge from 01/09/21 £

-UQT Allowances (if any v)
+UQT Allowances (if any)

 Amount £

-Nature of the significant Description) responsibility, experience or skills for which UQT Allowance was awarded (complete, or attach a copy of the Job
+Nature of the significant resp Description) onsibility, experience or skills for which UQT Allowance was awarded (complete, or attach a copy of the Job

-Salary Safeguarding (i f any)
+Salary Safeguarding (if any

 Type of Safeguarding

-Annual Safeguarded sur m £
+Annual Safeguarded sum £

-Date Safeguarding intro duced
+Date Safeguarding introduce ed

-Latest date Safeguardin g will end
+Latest date Safeguarding wil l end

 Total inclusive annual salary £

-Information on the safeguarding rules may be found at Teachers Pay
+Information on the safeguarding rules may be found at Te achers' Pay

-The school's staffing structure and pay policy may be inspected at
+The school's staffing structure and pay policy may be insp pected at

 Signed on behalf of the Governing Body

-Name
+Name Date

-Appendix B 5 Annual Salary Statement - Support Staff Post
+Appendix B5 Annual Salary Statement - Support Staff Post

 Name

 School

 Post

 Effective Date

-Pay Band as at 31/03/20 Pay Point as at 31/03/20
+Pay Grade as at 31/03/21 IPay Point as at 31/03/21

-Number of Performance Pe oints Awarded from 01/04/20 (if any)
+Number of Performance Points Awarded from 01/04/21 (if any)

-Has a performance point b peen removed?
+Has a performance poin t been removed?
 Yes/No

-New Salary Point from 01/0 04/20
+New Salary Point from 0 1/04/21

-Annual Salary value on sc ale from 01/04/20 £
+Annual Salary value on s scale from 01/04/21 £

-Merit/Incentive Payments (if any)
+Merit/Incentive Payment s (if any)

 Amount £

-Nature of and reason for the e merit/Incentive payment with end date if applicable
+Nature of and reason for t the merit/Incentive payment with end date if applicable

-Salary Safeguarding (if an v)
+Salary Safeguarding (if any)

-Reason for Safeguarding
+Reason for Safeguarding.

 Annual Safeguarded sum £

 Date Safeguarding introduced

 Latest date Safeguarding will end

 Retention Payment (if any)

 Amount £

 Reason for Retention Payment

 Review/End Date

 Total inclusive annual salary £

-Information on support staff pay may be found in the NYCC parties that the school's staffing structure and pay policy may be inspected. ed at
+Information on support staff pay may be found in the NYCC pay policy and guidance for support staff.
+The school's staffing structure and pay policy may be inspected at

 Signed on behalf of the Governing Body

-Name Date
+Name